Education Forum

 Education Forum Home

-WALTs: How important was propaganda to the Nazi consolidation of power?
+WALTs: How important was propaganda to the Nazis?

-WILFs: Can define propaganda and give examples of propaganda methods from Nazi germany (E)
+WILFs: Can define propaganda and give examples of propaganda methods from Nazi Germany (D)

-Can explain some of the political and social messages delivered by Nazi propaganda (C)
+Can analyse examples of Nazi propaganda and describe some of the political and social messages delivered by Nazi propaganda (C)

-Can evaluate the importance and impact of propaganda to the Nazi consolidation of power (A)
+Can evaluate the importance and impact of propaganda to the Nazi consolidation of power compared to other factors (A)

 Joseph Goebbels: